David Elliott (diplomat): Early life

-Elliott was born in Lewisham, South London and educated at Bishopshalt Grammar School and the London School of Economics, where he was a Kitchener Scholar.
+Elliott was born in Lewisham, South London and educated at Bishopshalt School and the London School of Economics, where he was a Kitchener Scholar.
 During his time at the LSE he was approached by MI5 but turned the offer down.

 Early career

 After completion of his national service in the Royal Air Force, in 1954 Elliott joined the Civil Service, initially within the Post Office, and then during the 1960s and 70s moving through various roles in the Ministry of Posts and Telecommunications.
 Following a posting between 1975 and 1978 to the UK embassy to Brussels while on secondment to the Diplomatic Service, he was appointed to a senior role as an Undersecretary within the European Secretariat of the Cabinet Office.

 Later career

 In 1982, Elliott was appointed the UK’s Minister and Deputy Permanent Representative to Europe, a post he held until 1991.
 From 1986 to 1990, he and his boss, the Permanent Representative Sir David Hannay, successfully represented the UK in its negotiations with its European Treaty partners on the technical development, implementation, and workings of the European Single Market.

 In 1991, Elliott was appointed to a senior post within the European Institutions as Director General (Internal Market) in the Council Secretariat, with responsibility for the administrative aspects of implementing the Council’s plans around the operation and expansion of the single market and free-trade across the European Community.